What is The Poppy Story Book?

 The Poppy Story Online Flipbooks

-You can also buy it on-board our ‘Bud’ truck as it tours around the country over the next 4 years.
+If you are an individual or group you can buy The Poppy Story Book for £6.99 (+ postage) here or buy it on-board our Bud Truck as it tours around the country over the next 4 years.

 We hope The Poppy Story Book will create opportunities for inter-generational engagement, whereby older family members can discuss with young people their or other family member’s experiences of conflict, either as a combatant or a civilian speaking about how they were impacted.